donovanh/donovanh.github.com/_posts/2017-09-01-pushup-challenge.markdown

 In the end I think it was a muscle pain rather than tendons, as it felt like a dull ache just above my elbow where the tricep connects.

-Having completed the month I still feel a little weaker in that arm but it's not sore at all any more.
+Having completed the month I still feel a little weaker in that arm.
+I do need to look into balancing things out as I move forward.

 ## Hitting goal #1